 Replevin actions (acción reivindicatoria), eviction remedies, and actions to protect possession or ownership of real estate are common.
 Real property and possession-related civil actions include boundary disputes, eviction claims, and enforcement of ownership rights.
 Costa Rican civil law recognizes remedies such as the reivindicatoria (ownership) action and interdictos (possessory remedies).

-A party who suffers harm — whether through a breach of contract or another party’s negligence — may seek compensation through a claim for damages (acción de daños y perjuicios).
+A party who suffers harm — whether through a breach of contract or another party’s negligence — may seek compensation through a claim for civil damages (acción de daños y perjuicios).
 Costa Rican law recognizes both contractual and extra-contractual (tort) liability.

 Under Article 1045 of the Civil Code, anyone who causes harm through fault, negligence, or intent must compensate the injured party.
 In contract cases, Article 702 provides for liability where obligations are not fulfilled, unless excused by force majeure or similar events.